OS2borgerPC/os2borgerpc-kiosk-image/docs/HOWTO_upgrade_to_20.04.rst

 Upgrade OS2displayPC from Ubuntu 16.04 to 20.04
 ===============================================

-This processes consists, for each computer, of the following steps:
+This process consists, for each computer, of the following steps:

 1) Run the script "OS2DisplayPC opdater til Ubuntu 20.04 (1)" on the target
 computer.
 This will reboot the computer and leave the job in state